photoprism/photoprism-docs/docs/getting-started/proxies/caddy-1.md

 # Using Caddy 1 as Reverse Proxy

+!!! info "Getting Support"
+        Should you experience problems with Caddy, we recommend that you ask the Caddy community for advice, as we cannot provide support for third-party software.

 For PhotoPrism to work properly, you need to enable websockets and transparent proxying:

 !!! example